germainkevinbusiness/UIPresenter/README.md

 # UIPresenter

+This library is like a tour guide for your app's UI.

 A library to present android UI elements.
 The library is still under development

 ## Here is an example of a Squircle-shaped Presenter